Kersey, St Mary's Church

 Perhaps the best feature of St Mary's is the south porch, which must be one of the finest in Suffolk.
 Look up as you pass through the porch and you will see a wonderful coved ceiling with ornately moulded wooden beams dividing the area into separate panels.

 As for the interior, the first thing you will notice is the angel roof.
-This is original 15th century work, made of laternating tie beams and hammer beams joined by arched braces.
-The protruding angel carvings have been defaced, losing their heads at the Reformaation, but the effect is still quite impressive.
+This is original 15th-century work, made of alternating tie beams and hammer beams joined by arched braces.
+The protruding angel carvings have been defaced, losing their heads at the Reformation, but the effect is still quite impressive.
 There is not one but two medieval fonts, one dating to the 12th century the other a relative newcomer from the 15th century.

 This is a wonderful church, full of interest, and all the more worth visiting for its setting in the pretty village of Kersey.

 Most photos are available for licensing, please contact Britain Express image library.